 RRR is all about the appreciation, the recognition and the importance of Rap radio.
-We want the loyal, as well as late-to-the-party listeners understand how crucial and fundamental Rap on the airwaves was in breaking artists to new audiences in days gone by.
+We want the loyal, as well as late-to-the-party listeners, to appreciate how crucial Rap on the airwaves was in breaking artists to new audiences.
 The most important show of the 90s, and arguably the most important outta all Rap radio, was the essential, and award winning DJ Stretch Armstrong Show featuring Bobbito.
 It was on WKCR a ‘non-commercial’ college radio station broadcasting outta Columbia University in New York.
 This is the same cutting edge radio show that broke Rappers like Nas, Jay-Z and the Wu-Tang Clan, offering them the initial platform of appearing and appealing to new listeners, A&R people and anyone outside of their own communities and fan-base.
 These communities across the globe shared these recordings via cassette and word of mouth, and this is exactly how RRR got to hear about Skillz all the way in London in the Summer of 1994.
 This was long before the web allowed consumers to do the same.
 He still releases and makes music to this day, and as an MC, takes no slack from no man.
 He is outspoken and unforgiving, he can floor an MC regardless of where they are from or who they run with, and is unapologetically proud of his Virginia roots.
 He is one of those MCs that you just cant fuck with.
 And in 2019, he is also a really good DJ, enjoyin a new found passion behind the decks.

 FYI.
 The WKCR freestyle above is peppered with seemingly endless riotous references to previous Rap tracks [as well as the Charles M. Schulz comic strip Peanuts].
 You can even hear Bobbito and Q-Tip laughing as Skillz melts the mic.
 People across the planet can recite this ‘tantalising wordplay’ verbatim a quarter of a century after its initial delivery, in the same way that some average schmo might recite Queen or Madonna lyrics.
 You can ‘Peep the steelo and the flow’ below, even when faced with the physically confrontational MC on stage during the opening rounds of the 1993 New Music Seminar MC Battle.
 Virginia’s finest was NOT to be messed with.
 Despite a height disadvantage, he shredded his opponent that night.
 Any MC channelling that Bernie Mac ‘I aint scared of you mutherfuckers’ vibe gets the vote from true Hip-Hop fans.